Annie Mascarene

-Annie Mascarene (6 June 1902 – 19 July 1963) was an Indian independence activist, politician and lawyer from Thiruvananthapuram, Kerala who served as a Member of the Parliament of India and was the first woman to do so.
+Annie Mascarene (6 June 1902 – 19 July 1963) was an Indian independence activist, politician and lawyer from Thiruvananthapuram, Kerala.
+She was a member of the Constituent Assembly of India as representative of State of Travancore-Cochin.
+In 1952, she became the first woman from Kerala to be elected as a Member of Parliament.

 Family and education

-Mascarene was born in Trivandrum in June 1902 into a Latin Catholic family.
-Her father, Gabriel Mascarene, was a government official of the Travancore State.
-She attended the Maharaja's College Travancore earning double M.A. in history and economics in 1925.
-She went on to earn a degree in law at the Maharaja's Colleges for Arts and Law, Trivandrum, following her return from a teaching stint in Ceylon.
+Mascarene was born in Thiruvananthapuram in June 1902 into a Latin Catholic family.
+Her father, Gabriel Mascarene, was a government official of the Travancore state.
+She attended the Maharaja's College, Thiruvananthapuram earning double M.A. in history and economics in 1925.
+She went on to earn a degree in law at the Law College, Thiruvananthapuram, following her return from a teaching stint in Ceylon.